Matthew-Kwan/Ocean_app/README.md

 ## Installed Third-Party Packages
 In case `npm install` did not install all the packages, here are all our third-party dependencies.

+**Frontend**
 - Material UI
 - react-router-dom

+**Backend**
+- express
+- express-session
+- mongoose
+- mongodb
+- cors
+- dotenv
+- connect-mongo
+- body-parser
+- bcryptjs

 ## Application Usage Notes
 Please do **not refresh** the page while using the application.
-State management has not been implemented yet and this will break the application.
-Please refer to “Limitations of Phase 1” for more details.
+State persistence has not been implemented yet and this will break the application.
+With sessions management completed properly on the backend, this is next on the list of to-dos for the project.
+The plan is to persist the states through the server on the cookies.

 ## Login Credentials